 Following are a few of the common types of diet; however, consult the doctor before using any plan.

 The diet requires an intake of 20 grams or fewer amounts of carbohydrates in a day.
-It is a low carb diet and popular in diabetics.
+It is a low-carb diet and is popular in diabetics.
 However, the exact amounts of carb intake depend individually on the person’s sugar levels.

 The diet consists mainly of vegetables.
-It is suitable for vegetarian, vegan, or people on low carbs.
+It is suitable for vegetarians, vegans, or people with low carbs.
 As the plan has minimum carb levels, many people with diabetes feel it convenient to follow the plan.
 Moreover, the veggies keep them refreshed and active.